RosettaCommons/documentation/rosetta_basics/scoring/centroid-score-terms.md

 ###Membrane centroid score terms
 These score terms are specialized for use with membrane proteins and appear in membrane-specific score functions.
 Descriptions from [[Alford et al. 2015|http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004398]].
 #####mp_pair
 Knowledge-based pairwise interaction potential between two residues some distance apart at a given depth in the membrane.
-Originally published in [[Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see E<sub>pair</sub> description).
+Originally published in [[Yarov-Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see E<sub>pair</sub> description).
 #####mp_env
 Knowledge-based potential describing propensity for a single residue to be at a given depth in the membrane and burial by residues.
-Originally published in [[Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see E<sub>env</sub> description).
+Originally published in [[Yarov-Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see E<sub>env</sub> description).
 #####mp_cbeta
 Knowledge-based residue density potential based on number of neighbor residues and conditional upon number of transmembrane helices.
-Originally published in [[Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see E<sub>density</sub> description).
+Originally published in [[Yarov-Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see E<sub>density</sub> description).
 See also [[Rohl et al. 2004|Rosetta-canon#scoring]] for more information on residue density calculation.
 #####mp_lipo
 Scores agreement between predicted lipophilicity (from [[LIPS server|http://gila.bioe.uic.edu/lab/lips/]]) and the model.
 See [[Adamian et al. 2005|http://onlinelibrary.wiley.com/doi/10.1002/prot.20456/full]] for additional information on lipophilicity predictions.
 #####mp_nonhelix
 Penalty for non-helical secondary structure in the membrane.
-Originally published in [[Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see "Search for Embeddings" section).
+Originally published in [[Yarov-Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see "Search for Embeddings" section).
 #####mp_termini
 Penalty for residues outside of the hydrophobic layer of the membrane.
-Originally published in [[Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see "Search for Embeddings" section).
+Originally published in [[Yarov-Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see "Search for Embeddings" section).
 #####mp_tmproj
 Penalty for transmembrane helices that project outside of the membrane.
-Originally published in [[Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see "Search for Embeddings" section).
+Originally published in [[Yarov-Yarovoy et al. 2006|http://onlinelibrary.wiley.com/doi/10.1002/prot.20817/full]] (see "Search for Embeddings" section).

 ###RNA centroid score terms
 These score terms are used in coarse-grained modeling of RNA.